stated-tech/Grants-Program/applications/root.md

 ## Project Overview :page_facing_up:

-Root aims to tackle current issues with on-chain governance - low voter participation, lack of oversight and siloed knowledge, through a fun, collaborative and educational process that plants composable proposals (preferendums) that are nurtured by network contributors to grow decentralised teams from the ground up.
+Root is a common good initiative which aims to tackle current issues with on-chain governance - low voter participation, lack of oversight and siloed knowledge, through a fun, collaborative and educational process that plants composable proposals (preferendums) that are nurtured by network contributors to grow decentralised teams from the ground up.

 We want to realise the potential of on-chain governance by enabling proposals and teams to be created, iterated and formed through any text environment (Discord, Telegram, Element, GoogleDocs, etc) that is then interacts directly on-chain, showing the power of graph queries to CRUD data from any API directly from/to the blockchain.

-The system utilises a cutting edge 18th century voting system known as [Borda Count](https://en.wikipedia.org/wiki/Borda_count).
+The first version of our system utilises a cutting edge 18th century voting system known as [Borda Count](https://en.wikipedia.org/wiki/Borda_count).

 ### Overview